 Gina M. Ameci aggressively represents client interests, providing legal and practical guidance and advice to assist executives, managers and business and human resources professionals to make decisions addressing day-to-day human resources issues.
 The emphasis is on risk management to prevent or avoid potential problems and minimize legal fees.

 Gina counsels companies in diverse industries in all aspects of employment matters, including litigation and litigation management, wage and hour audits, harassment and other business training, traditional employee/management relations and general matters affecting the employment relationship.

 Gina is a member of the Labor and Employment Law Section of Buchanan Ingersoll & Rooney and a member of the firm's Board of Directors.

-She brings a unique multi-perspective to labor and employment issues with close to 30 years of experience in government, corporate and private practice, which includes serving as an attorney for the U.S. Department of Labor and as legal counsel/manager of employee relations for Harrah's Hotel and Casino in Atlantic City, N.J.
+She brings a unique multi-perspective to labor and employment issues with more than 35 years of experience in government, corporate and private practice, which includes serving as an attorney for the U.S. Department of Labor and as legal counsel/manager of employee relations for Harrah's Hotel and Casino in Atlantic City, N.J.
 Gina has a very personal knowledge of the gaming industry, having worked for casinos in both Atlantic City and Las Vegas, where Gina resided for more than six years.

 Because Gina has been a litigator, as well as an in-house counselor, she is able to provide unique skills in the representation of clients and help clients prepare for litigation if that result cannot be avoided.
 Her comprehensive representation of clients combines employment-related advice with the defense and enforcement of client interests through arbitration, mediation and litigation, with a focused goal toward minimizing legal costs.